-The fruit which gives forth its sweetness

-Only in due season

-A fruit that, out of season,

-Proves bitter to him who plucks it.

-Through a ruse did the serpent

-Reveal the truth,

-Knowing well the result

-Would be the opposite, because of their

-Presumption;

-For blessing becomes a curse

-To him who seizes it in sin.68
+He deceived the husbandman so that he plucked prematurely the fruit which gives forth its sweetness only in due season --a fruit that, out of season, proves bitter to him who plucks it.
+Through a ruse did the serpent reveal the truth, knowing well the result would be the opposite, because of their presumption; for blessing becomes a curse to him who seizes it in sin^{.72}

-The Tree of Knowledge of Good and Evil is, Gregory Nazianzus (329-390) tells us, "contemplation" and was not planted "in an evil way nor forbidden through envy" as the serpent opined, but contemplation "would be good if possessed at the right time" and "only safe for those of perfect disposition," but death for those who are simple and "greedy in their desire."
-The Tree, Maximus the Confessor likewise contends, when "spiritually contemplated" possesses the knowledge of good, but when received in a "corporeal manner" leads to evil and death as it becomes "the teacher of passions, making them oblivious to divine realities."

-Had humanity rejected the serpent's appeal, then in time humanity would have eaten of the Tree of Knowledge, it no longer being withheld from them, and from it they would have acquired (as transhumanism now seeks without God and by its own will) "infallible knowledge," and from the Tree of Life "immortal life," and they would have "acquired divinity in humanity."
-71 Having "already become God through divinization" humankind might have been able
+The tree of knowledge of good and evil is, Gregory Nazianzus tells us, 'contemplation' and was not planted 'in an evil way nor forbidden through envy' as the serpent opined but contemplation 'would be good if possessed at the right time' and 'only safe for those of perfect disposition' but death for those who are simple and 'greedy in their desire.'73 The tree, Maximus the Confessor likewise contends, when 'spiritually contemplated' possesses the knowledge of good, but when received in a 'corporeal manner' leads to evil and death as it becomes 'the teacher of passions, making them oblivious to divine realities.'74 Had humanity rejected the serpent's appeal then in time humanity would have eaten of the Tree of Knowledge, it no longer being withheld from them, and from it they would have acquired, as transhumanism now seeks without God and by its own will, 'infallible knowledge' and from the Tree of Life 'immortal life' and they would have 'acquired divinity in humanity.'75 Having 'already become God through divinization' man might have been able to examine 'with God the

-68 Ephrem the Syrian, Hymns on Paradise, trans.
+72 Ephrem the Syrian, Hymns on Paradise, trans.
 Sebastian Brock (Crestwood, New York: St. Vladimir's Seminary Press, 1990), Hymn XII.
 3, p.161.

-69 Gregory Nazianzus, "Oration 45: On Holy Pascha," in Festal Orations, trans.
+73 Gregory Nazianzus, 'Oration 45: On Holy Pascha' in Festal Orations, trans.
 Nonna Verna Harrison (Crestwood, NY: St Vladimir's Seminary Press, 2008), 45.8, p.167.

-70 Maximus the Confessor, Responses to Thalassios, "Introduction," 1.2.18, p.
-87.
+74 Maximus the Confessor, Responses to Thalassios, 'Introduction', 1.2.18, p.87.